 Class History: 1969

-This history, authorized by the Class of 1969 Foundation, contains information gathered during 2008 and 2009 in preparation for our 40th reunion, including feedback from dozens of classmates who reviewed the draft history circulated by email to company reps in mid-December 2008.
+This history, authorized by the Class of 1969 Foundation, contains information gathered in preparation for our 40th and 45th reunions, and updated in 2016.
 We have mentioned names where appropriate, and left them out where privacy was important.
 We have purposely not attempted to document classmate post-military service accomplishments or tell individual sea stories.
-Comments or feedback on this Class History are welcome to Todd Creekman (firstname.lastname@example.org) and Pat Stroop (email@example.com).
+A separate project to compile that type of information, hard copy and/or digital, is being contemplated for the period between the 45th and 50th reunions.
+Comments or feedback on this Class History are welcome to Todd Creekman and Pat Stroop.

 The United States Naval Academy Class of 1969 took the midshipman oath of office in Tecumseh Court on 30 June 1965.
 92% of us were in the top 40% of our high school class, and 46% were president or a senior officer of our class.
-Our average SAT scores were the highest of any class from the time that data was required for admission consideration until 1995 when the implementation of the College Board’s re-centered scores changed the ability to directly compare older scores with those for the Class of 2000 and beyond.
+Our combined SAT scores (1266) were the highest of any class from the time that data was required for admission consideration until 1984.
 72% of us were varsity athletes, one third were members of service clubs, and 11% were Eagle Scouts.
 19% of us had some college preparation work.
-Every state, the District of Columbia and six foreign countries were represented in our class.
+Every state, the District of Columbia and six foreign countries (Chile, Costa Rica, Nicaragua, Panama, Philippines, and Venezuela) were represented in our class.
 86 of us were sons of USNA graduates.
 Of 5,718 applicants, 1,297 had been selected for our class.
-But our class consisted of 1,321 men that summer, including those 1,297 new admissions, 17 men turned back from 1968, and 7 ex-midshipmen who were re-admitted into our class.
+But our class consisted of 1,321 men that summer: 1,297 new admissions, 17 men turned back from 1968, and 7 ex-midshipmen who were re-admitted into our class.
 We added 9 more men who were turned back during our time at the Academy, and two of the ex-midshipmen re-admitted to our class were advanced to the classes of 1967 and 1968.
 Thus our maximum possible class size was 1,328.

 a.
 Yearned "for leave for the good of the service, as much and as oft as may be,"